PHPOffice/PhpSpreadsheet/docs/topics/reading-and-writing-to-file.md

 #### Setting CSV options

-Often, CSV files are not really “comma separated”, or use semicolon (;) as a separator.
+Often, CSV files are not really "comma separated", or use semicolon (;) as a separator.
 You can instruct
 \PhpOffice\PhpSpreadsheet\Reader\Csv some options before reading a CSV file.